dotansimha/graphql-code-generator/docs/plugins/typescript-resolvers.md

 title: TypeScript Resolvers
 ---

 This plugin generates types for resolve functions.

+You can use this plugin as-is to generate simple resolvers signature based on your GraphQL types, or you can change it's behaviour be providing custom model types (`mappers`).

 ## Installation